alefram/Alefram.github.io/_posts/Basic-inverse-kinematics-in-Mujoco.md

 ![lk-result-render](/images/lkresult.png "Gradient Descent result")

 So that's all for now!
 You've seen how MuJoCo can be used to implement simple Inverse Kinematics.
-Keep in mind that this approach may not always produce optimal values for your specific needs and not consider orientation.
-From here, you can start experimenting with different techniques to fine-tune your implementations by using the libraries that I use.
+Keep in mind that this approach may not always produce optimal values for your specific needs and may not consider orientation.
+From here, you can start experimenting with different techniques to fine-tune your implementations using the libraries that I used.

 You can check the full code [here](https://github.com/alefram/notebooks/blob/master/inverse_kinematics.ipynb)

-I hope this has been helpful, and I'll see you soon!
+I hope this has been helpful, and don't forget to share it with anyone who needs it.

 ## Reference